Zingiber is from Sanskrit meaning “shaped like a horn” which refers to the leaves of this plant. “Spectabile” is from Latin meaning “spectacular’.

 Zingiber spectabile prefers filtered sun or partial shade and a rich moist-soil and a humid environment.
 Propagate by seed or division.
 You can also plant a section of the rhizomes.
 Cut back old stems.
 Generally, Zingiber spectabile is disease-free.
 Watch out for red spider mite, especially when it is grown in a greenhouse.

-Zingiber spectabile is used in its native locations to flavor food as well for traditional medicine.
+Zingiber spectabile is used locally to flavor food as well as for traditional medicine.
 In Indonesia, it is used for treating inflammation of the eyes or to treat burns and headaches.
 In modern medicine, it has been researched for tracing colon cancer due to the Zerumbone synthase enzyme.